dungphung411/ComputerInfo/README.md

 ## Config jenkins and setting the enviroment
-1. Run jenkins  on node 1 and access Jenkins
+1. *Run jenkins  on node 1 and access Jenkins*
 - Check systemctl status jenkins for more detail.
 - Install nessesary plugin
 - Continue to install SonarQube, SonnarScaner, Docker, ... plugin
-2. Make a deploy node: <br>
+2. *Make a deploy node:*
-            - Go do Dashboard - Manage Jenkins - Sercurity - Scroll dowm untill you see 'Agents' - Choose 'fixed tcp port' and enter the port 8889 - Apply and save. <br>
+- Go do Dashboard - Manage Jenkins - Sercurity - Scroll dowm untill you see 'Agents' - Choose 'fixed tcp port' and enter the port 8889 - Apply and save.
-            - Go back to Dashboard - Manage Jenkins - Nodes <br>
+- Go back to Dashboard - Manage Jenkins - Nodes
-            - Choose New node:  <br>
+- Choose New node:
-                    + Enter Node name <br>
++ Enter Node name
-                    + Tick "Permanent Agent" then Next <br>
++ Tick "Permanent Agent" then Next
                     +